Darren Crompton

 Darren Crompton (born 12 September 1972) is a retired professional rugby union player.
-He played for Richmond, Bath, Cardiff Blues, Bristol, Weston and has also represented England at many levels.
+He played for Richmond, Bath, Cardiff Blues, Bristol, Weston Super Mare and has also represented England at many levels.

+He is currently coach at Weston Super Mare.

 Professional career

 Crompton began his professional career with Bath in 1993, before moving to Bristol in 1999 after a spell at Richmond.
 He played for Bristol for four years, making up his first stint at the club, before moving to the Cardiff Blues for the 2003-04 Celtic League.
 He returned for his second spell at Bristol on a two-year contract along with another former Bristol and Bath player, Dave Hilton, helping them win the National Division One title in 2005.
 Newly promoted to the Premiership, they were joined in the front row at the start of the 2005-06 Guinness Premiership by yet another former Bristol and Bath man, Mark Regan.
 With Hilton playing loosehead, Regan at hooker, and Crompton at tighthead, their combined age was over 100.
 Because of this, no one expected the old but experienced front row team to have as much impact as they did, and they became known as 'Dad's Army'.
 Having helped keep Bristol in the Premiership in their first season, and after playing every game during the 2006-07 Guinness Premiership, which saw the team finish a surprising 3rd, he renewed his contract with Bristol Rugby in Spring 2006.
 And then went on to become the most capped player for Bristol ever.